 We support and promote public policy goals that positively impact the lives of people with disabilities.
 MCD helps policymakers understand how their decisions affect the disability community and brings together members of the government and the public to comment on legislation.

-Each legislative session, dozens of bills are introduced that have an impact on the disability community.
-Some aim to help the disability community, while others contain policies that could have negative consequences for Minnesotans with disabilities.
-MCD tracks disability-related bills that are introduced during the legislative session.
+Each legislative session, dozens of bills are introduced that impact the disability community.
+Some bills aim to help, while others could have negative consequences for Minnesotans with disabilities.
+We track disability-related bills that are introduced during the legislative session.

 There are over half a million valid disability parking certificates and plates in Minnesota.
-We provide the “Do’s and Don’ts” of disability parking and information on disability parking laws and regulations.
+We provide the “Do’s and Don’ts” of disability parking, as well as information on disability parking laws and regulations.

 A service animal is a dog, or in some cases a miniature horse, individually trained to do work or perform tasks for someone with a disability.
 Service animals are different from Emotional Support Animals (ESA) and can go almost anywhere with their owners.
 MCD works to inform the public about service animals and protect the rights of people with disabilities.